minio/docs/source/administration/identity-access-management/oidc-access-management.rst

    Authentication using Implicit Flow is not supported.

 6. MinIO verifies the ``RoleArn`` in the API call and checks for the :ref:`RolePolicy <minio-external-identity-management-openid-access-control>` to use.
-   Any authentication request with the RoleARN receives the same policy access permissions.
+   Any authentication request with the RoleArn receives the same policy access permissions.
 7. MinIO returns temporary credentials in the STS API response in the form of an access key, secret key, and session token.
    The credentials have permissions matching those policies specified in the RolePolicy.